 What is the difference between active and restorative yoga?

-Active yoga and restorative yoga represent two distinct approaches to practice, each serving different physical and mental needs.
-Active yoga involves dynamic movements, strength-building poses, and elevated heart rates through styles like Vinyasa and Ashtanga.
-Restorative yoga focuses on supported poses, longer holds, and deep relaxation using props.
-Your choice depends on your current fitness level, stress levels, and wellness goals.
+What is the difference between active and restorative yoga?
+Active yoga involves dynamic movements, strength-building poses, and elevated heart rates through styles like Vinyasa and Ashtanga that challenge your cardiovascular system.
+Restorative yoga focuses on supported poses held for extended periods using props like bolsters and blocks to promote deep relaxation and nervous system healing.
+Your choice depends on whether you need energizing physical challenge or therapeutic stress relief based on your current fitness level, stress levels, and wellness goals.

 What exactly is active yoga and how does it differ from other styles?

-Active yoga encompasses dynamic yoga styles that emphasise movement, strength building, and cardiovascular engagement.
-These practices involve flowing sequences, challenging poses, and sustained physical effort that elevates your heart rate and builds muscular endurance.
+Active yoga encompasses dynamic yoga styles that emphasise movement, strength building, and cardiovascular engagement through flowing sequences and challenging poses.
+These practices involve sustained physical effort that elevates your heart rate, builds muscular endurance, and improves flexibility while developing mental focus and body awareness through coordinated breath and movement patterns.

 • Continuous movement between poses